Factorised 3d $\mathcal{N}=4$ orthosymplectic quivers: Product sequences

 Consider the orientifold web diagram presented in figure \ref{web diagrams EQ13 and EQ3}.
 The corresponding IR quiver gauge theory description is given by the electric quiver

 By using the isomorphism $\mathfrak{so}(4)\cong \mathfrak{su}(2)\times\mathfrak{su}(2)$, we can rewrite this theory as a product of the following electric quivers.

 The unitary brane web for $\EQ_1$ is given in figure \ref{web diagrams EQ11 and EQ1}, while the unitary brane web for $\EQ_3$ is presented in figure \ref{web diagrams EQ13 and EQ3}.
 The orientifold web in figure \ref{web diagrams EQ13 and EQ3} admits two maximal subdivisions.
 Accordingly the Higgs branch of this theory is the union of two cones, given by the two OSp magnetic quivers in table \ref{tab:MQ13}.
 On the other hand, we expect these magnetic quivers to be equivalent to the product $\MQ_1\times\left(\MQ_3^{(\text{I})}\cup\MQ_3^{(\text{II})}\right)$, with the latter factor obtained from the unitary web for $\EQ_3$ in figure \ref{web diagrams EQ13 and EQ3}.
 As a further non-trivial check, we can compute the Coulomb branch Hilbert series of the unitary and OSp quivers.
-The unitary quivers $\MQ_1$ and $\MQ_3^{(\text{II})}$ have known HWGs, but to our knowledge, the unitary quiver $\MQ_3^{(\text{I})}$ has not appeared previously in the literature.
-We will therefore spend some time to study its Coulomb and Higgs branch Hilbert series.
+The unitary quivers $\MQ_1$ along with $\MQ_3^{(\text{I})}$ and $\MQ_3^{(\text{II})}$ have known HWGs \cite{Bourget:2019rtl}, which we have tabulated in table \ref{TableHWGUnitaryQuivers}.
+We are now in a position to write down the HWGs for the OSp magnetic quivers in table \ref{tab:MQ13}.